Dasha-Kinsely/CMPUT404-assignment-websockets/README.md

 NOTE:
 My code is not working, it didn't pass the freetests.py.
 I'm not sure about what caused it.
 Sorry.
-For the making it prettier, I added the rainbow rain effect in the background using an online course as quoted.
+For the making it prettier, I added the rainbow rain effect in the background using an online source as referenced.

 # CMPUT404-assignment-websockets